ricardo-ch/go-kafka/README.md

 ## Consumer error handling

-You can customize the error handling of the consumer.
+You can customize the error handling of the consumer, using various patterns:
-And if there's still an error after all possible retries (3 by default), the error is logged and the faulty event can be pushed to a deadletter topic.
+* Blocking retries of the same event (Max number, and delay are configurable by handler)
+* Forward to retry topic for automatic retry without blocking the consumer
+* Forward to deadletter topic for manual investigation

 Here is the overall logic applied to handle errors:
 ```mermaid